YOUR VIDEO FROM THAT KANYE CONCERT SOUNDS LIKE A DUMP TRUCK DRIVING THROUGH A NITROGLYCERIN PLANT

 You’re at a concert.
 You’re wearing a fanny pack.
 You’re not going to carry around a microphone.

 You may or may not be wearing a fanny pack, but you get the idea.
 Smartphones are great because they are multifunctional: microphone, camera, and social media all in one.
+Their primary use is communication, not the extra stuff that was added to make it more universal and entertaining.
 If great sound means adding heavy gear, it won’t catch on.
 But what’s one piece of equipment you’re already carrying in your fanny pack?
 Headphones.
 What if designing sound were as easy as wearing the headphones around your neck?

 THAT KANYE CONCERT COULD SOUND LIKE A KANYE CONCERT